Value Beyond Devices

 The most iconic devices brands that created billion dollar businesses and disrupted industries were all platforms more than merely products!

-Disruptive hardware innovations should serve as platforms that connect multiple beneficiaries and providers in a networked business ecosystem that creates, delivers and captures value in a scale unmatched by the existing value-chain and thereby creating new markets with big business potential.
+Disruptive hardware innovations should serve as platforms that connect multiple beneficiaries and providers in a networked business that creates, delivers and captures value in a scale unmatched by the existing value-chain and thereby creating new markets with big business potential.

 Possibly why Inc42 calls GOQii and the other 4 hardware devices as the game changers of Indian health-tech sector is also because they each have a huge platform play.